Introduction — Archaeology and the Tradition of Historical Writing

 5.2 The Moment of Discovery

 On the third day of excavation, as we reached the third layer of soil, a faint metallic glimmer caught our eyes.
 Carefully brushing away the surrounding earth, we uncovered a copper-plate inscription with ancient characters etched upon it.
-Excitement rippled through the team — this was the first documented inscription from the site.
-The plate was immediately preserved and sent to the university laboratory for detailed analysis.
+The plate was immediately preserved and sent to the university laboratory for analysis.

 The inscription, written in Gupta Brahmi script, mentioned a ruler named Devadatta, who ordered the construction of a rest house and water reservoir in a settlement called Khetpura Nagar.
-What astonished us most was that there had been no previous historical record of any place by that name.
-It soon became evident that “Khetpura” could be the ancient name of what is now known as “Khetri.”
+It soon became evident that “Khetpura” could be the ancient name of present-day “Khetri.”

 5.3 Analysis and Findings

 Laboratory studies confirmed that the copper plate dated back to the 5th century CE.
-Its metallurgical composition, script style, and iconographic details were consistent with inscriptions from the late Gupta period.
-Comparative analysis led to the conclusion that this site may have served as an administrative or cultural hub during that era.
-This finding not only enhanced the historical importance of the region but also added a new dimension to the cultural identity of Shekhawati.
+Its script style and metallurgical composition aligned with the late Gupta period.
+Comparative research suggested that the site may have served as an administrative or cultural hub.

-When we cross-referenced the inscription with local oral traditions, an interesting connection emerged.
-The village elders often spoke of an ancient pond called “Devsthan Talab,” believed to have been built by a ruler named Devadatta.
-The alignment between oral memory and material evidence was astonishing.
-It was a reminder that history survives not only in inscriptions and monuments but also in the living memory of communities.
+When cross-referenced with local oral traditions, a remarkable connection emerged.
+The elders often spoke of “Devsthan Talab,” believed to have been constructed by a ruler named Devadatta.
+The harmony between oral memory and inscriptional evidence beautifully illustrated Archaeology and the Tradition of Historical Writing in practice — where tangible artifacts and living traditions validate one another.

 5.4 Lessons from the Discovery